raiden-network/spec/messaging.rst

 2. Additional Hash
 ^^^^^^^^^^^^^^^^^^

-We will build our ``message_structure`` using the data in the JSON message that was presented above.
+We will build our **message structure** using the data in the JSON message that was presented above.
-This will be used to generate the a field called ``additional_hash``.

-The field is a required part of the process to create the message signature.

 +-----------------------+-----------------------------------------------------------------------------------+
 | Field                 | Data                                                                              |